mbkorkusuz/POSTagging/README.md

 python3 test.py
 ````

-Also if one wants to tag any sentence to its parts can run `tag()` function.
+Also if one wants to tag any sentence to its parts, can run `tag()` function.

 ## **Metrics**